DominicKlmNL/apex-legends-config/README.md

 ## Launch options

-Follow the extended instructions on the [Steam Apex Legends Launch options](https://github.com/DominicKlmNL/apex-legends-config/blob/main/launchoptions.md) page
+Follow the extended instructions on the [Steam Apex Legends Launch options](https://github.com/DominicKlmNL/apex-legends-config/blob/main/launchoptions.md) page.

 <br>

 ## Apex Legends In-game settings

-Follow the extended instructions on the [Apex Legends in-game settings](https://github.com/DominicKlmNL/apex-legends-config/blob/main/ingame.md) page
+Follow the extended instructions on the [Apex Legends in-game settings](https://github.com/DominicKlmNL/apex-legends-config/blob/main/ingame.md) page.

 </div>
 <br>

 ## Autoexec.cfg

+> [!IMPORTANT]
+>  Make sure there is no existing autoexec.cfg or make sure to backup the old file and rename it.

 1. Copy the [autoexec.cfg](https://github.com/DominicKlmNL/apex-legends-config/blob/main/autoexec.cfg) from the folder where you extracted the files
 2. Open Steam and go to your Library tab
 3. Right+click Apex Legends and go to <b>Manage</b> in the dropdown and click <b>"Browse Local Files"</b>
 4. This will open your Apex installed folder, open the <b>*cfg*</b> folder
 5. Paste the <b>autoexec.cfg</b> file here
-<p> ❗ Make sure there is no existing autoexec.cfg or make sure to backup the old file and rename it ❗</p>

 <br>

 ## Videoconfig.txt